Being underweight is not good for your health. Find out what you can do if you're concerned about yourself or someone else.

 Underweight older people

-Eating less and unintentional weight loss can occur in older people.
-But getting older doesn't mean that losing weight is inevitable.
-Find out what to do if you are over 60 and underweight.
+Eating less and unintentional weight loss can affect older people.
+But getting older does not mean that losing weight is inevitable.
+Find out what to do if you're over 60 and underweight.